-Collective pension expense for the Local Group for the measurement period ended June 30, 2022 is \$1,164,738,169.
-The average of the expected remaining service lives of all employees that are provided with pension through the pension plan (active and inactive employees) determined at July 1, 2021, 2020, 2019, 2018, 2017, 2016, 2015 and 2014 is 5.13, 5.16, 5.21, 5.63, 5.48, 5.57, and 5.72 years, respectively.
+Collective pension benefit for the Local Group for the measurement period ended June 30, 2023 is \$1,032,778,934.
+The average of the expected remaining service lives of all employees that are provided with pension through the pension plan (active and inactive employees) determined at July 1, 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015 and 2014 is 5.04, 5.13, 5.16, 5.21, 5.63, 5.48, 5.57, 5.72 and 6.44 years, respectively.

 Alternative Benefit Program Information - ABP provides the choice of six investment carriers, all of which are privately operated, defined contribution retirement plans.
 The College assumes no liability for ABP members other than payment of contributions.
 ABP provides retirement and death benefits for, or on behalf of, those full-time professional employees and faculty members electing to participate in this optional retirement program.
 Participation eligibility is established by the State of New Jersey Retirement and Social Security Law, as are contributory and noncontributory requirements.
 Benefits are determined by the amount of individual accumulations and the retirement income option selected.
 All benefits vest after the completion of one year of service.
 Individually owned annuity contracts that provide for full ownership of retirement and survivor benefits are purchased at the time of vesting.
 Participating College employees contribute 5% of their salaries and may contribute a voluntary additional contribution, up to the maximum Federal statutory limit, on a pre-tax basis.
 Employer contributions are 8% of participating employee eligible salaries.
 Contributions are made on base salary excluding bonus, overtime and other forms of extra compensation.
 The participants have personal contracts with the fund companies and personally own the annuities.
-During the year ended June 30, 2023, ABP investment carriers received approximately 55% employer and 45% employee (includes additional discretionary amounts) contributions totaling \$1,387,579.
-During the year ended June 30, 2022, ABP investment carriers received approximately 56% employer and 44% employee (includes additional discretionary amounts) contributions totaling \$1,283,511.
-The contributions made by the Division on behalf of the College for the year ended June 30, 2023 amounted to \$287,488 including back contributions of \$53,538 as compared to \$221,992 for fiscal year 2022.
+During the year ended June 30, 2023, ABP investment carriers received approximately 54% employer and 46% employee (includes additional discretionary amounts) contributions totaling \$1,365,666.
+During the year ended June 30, 2023, ABP investment carriers received approximately 56% employer and 44% employee (includes additional discretionary amounts) contributions totaling \$1,387,579.
+The contributions made by the Division on behalf of the College for the year ended June 30, 2024 amounted to \$237,433 compared to \$287,488, including back contributions of \$53,538, for fiscal year 2023.

 Defined Contribution Retirement Plan - The DCRP was established under the provisions of Chapter 92, P.L.
 2007 and Chapter 103, P.L.
 2007 and expanded under the provisions of Chapter 89, P.L.
 2008 and Chapter 1, P.L.
 2010 providing eligible members with a tax-sheltered, defined contribution retirement benefit, along with life insurance and disability coverage.
 DCRP provides coverage to elected and certain appointed officials, effective July 1, 2007.
 Membership is mandatory for such individuals and the DCRP is administered by Prudential.
 DCRP employer contributions are 3% of base salary and employee contributions are 5.5% of base salary.
 Employees can direct employer and employee contributions to any investment in their plan.
 Employees are 100% vested in employer's contributions after 12 months of participation and immediately vested in their own contributions.
-DCRP employee and employer contributions were \$10,515 and \$6,030, respectively, for the fiscal year ended June 30, 2023 and \$9,325 and \$4,995, for the fiscal year ended June 30, 2022, respectively.
+DCRP employee and employer contributions were \$23,252 and 12,282, respectively, for the fiscal year ended June 30, 2024 and \$10,515 and \$6,030, for the fiscal year ended June 30, 2023, respectively.

-Note 6 - Other Postemployment Benefits:
+Note 7 - Other Postemployment Benefits: